LukaszSwolkien/EngineeringMetrics/README.md

 Add more engineering metrics:

 2. Add more Planning and Execution metrics.
 Measure the amount of work done compared to work carried over to the next iteration.
 Unlike the Story Points, the percentage of work done compared to planned can be compared between teams.
 Such metrics can also be aggregated for the organisation level

+Example of key results:

+- 90% of sprint content committed by the team is delivered to production
+- 80% of the revenue generating use cases are delivered on time
 3. Add Quality metrics on different levels (organisation level, squad level, chapter level).
-Goal is to monitor negative impact on end user, error budget, waste factor.
+Goal is to monitor negative impact on end user, error budget, waste factor, etc.

-Key results:
+Example of key results:

 - 15% or less Change Failure Rate (organisation level)
 - 10% or less BAU is enough to make maintenance backlog stable (squad level)
 - 90% or more of test cases for the Release are in the regression test suite (squd level)
 - 10% or less of Releases are for SLO hardening.
 Error budget 99% SLO/MTTR (squad level).
 - 100% tests automation for scenarios likely to happen with medium or high chance of occurance (QA chapter level)

 4. Add Delivery metrics

-Key result:
+Example of key results:

 - Deployment frequency to production no less then every 3 days (aim many times a day)
 - Cycle time
 - Lead time for changes